tombotXL/tomordonez.github.io-src/content/linkedin-xray-search-googler.md

 ## To search with filetype

-This is the same as searching using Google.
+This is the same as searching using Google:

-    filetype:type

     $./googler 'data science' filetype:pdf

 ## Saving the results to a file

-To understand how saving works, you know some basic Linux commands.
-Read <a href="https://www.tomordonez.com/from-zero-to-hero-linux.html" target="_blank">from zero to hero in Linux</a>.
+To understand how saving works, you need to know some basic Linux commands.

+Read my tutorial <a href="https://www.tomordonez.com/from-zero-to-hero-linux.html" target="_blank">from zero to hero in Linux</a>.

 Save the results to a text file:

     $./googler -C 'data science' filetype:pdf > dm.txt

-When it's done it, the prompt will jump down twice.
-It might seem to get stuck.
-Hit `Enter` twice.
+When it's done, the prompt will move down twice.
+Hit `Enter` twice to exit.

 The option `-C` disables color output.
 Otherwise you will get a mess of data.
+You don't have to understand what this means.
+Just use it :)

 ## Linkedin Xray Search